-Through a partnership with Baylor College of Medicine, Duchesne has a full-time athletic trainer on staff.
+Through a partnership with Houston Methodist Health System, Duchesne has a full-time athletic trainer on staff.
 The athletic trainer provides first-aid care, injury treatment, and rehabilitation for student-athletes who are injured while participating in Duchesne athletics.
-When necessary, the athletic trainer will refer to our BCM team orthopedic physicians or work in collaboration with your daughter’s physician to ensure she gets the best care when participating in athletics.
+When necessary, the athletic trainer will refer to orthopedic physicians or work in collaboration with your daughter’s physician to ensure she gets the best care when participating in athletics.
 The athletic trainer also has a background with concussion training and is part of the Duchesne Concussion Oversight Team.